chjj/bpkg/README.md

 # bpkg

 Bundler and build tool for node.js.
-Similar to browserify, with a focus on node.js.
+Similar to browserify, with a stronger focus on node.js.

 Bpkg is a small auditable tool requiring zero external dependencies while still including nearly full browserify functionality.